iyedexe/trippybot/README.md

 * This repo is my personnal attempt to become the new Jim Simmons
 * a framework/codebase for creating strategies and backtesting them.
 * The reason for this rogue framework (and not using backtrader, vectorbt or even quantconnect)
+    - Working with asynchronous market data signals
+    - Flexibility with market data fields and frequency
     - Simplicity and ease of mind of being batman.

-    - Working with asynchronous market data signals
-    - OCLH sucks !
+# Strategies :
+## Triangular arbitrage:
+* Jumps over 3 crypto coins by means of selling and buying associated pairs, so that a positive PNL is realised just with 3 transactions.

+## Reinforcement learning:

+## Supertrend:

 # TODO :
 * Strategy runner: